-The following table provides information with respect to plan-based awards made by Evergy in 2022.
-We omitted the "All Other Option Awards: Number of Securities Underlying Options" and "Exercise or Base Price of Option Awards" columns because no options were granted in 2022.
+The following table provides information with respect to plan-based awards made by Evergy in 2023.
+We omitted the "All Other Option Awards: Number of Securities Underlying Options" and "Exercise or Base Price of Option Awards" columns because we did not grant any stock options in 2023.